Great Argentina Itineraries: How Many Days to Spend?

-How much time should I spend in Argentina?
+How many days to spend in Argentina?

-As the world’s eighth-largest country, Argentina is huge.
+If you're asking how long should you spend in Argentina, as the world’s eighth-largest country, Argentina is huge.
 From the sub-tropical jungles of the north to the frozen glacier fields in the south – and everywhere in between – there’s something to see in just about every corner of the country.

 If you only have time for a short trip, you are probably better off focusing on just one region of Argentina rather than trying to go everywhere.
 This way, even a week will give you ample time to take in the county’s compelling capital, Buenos Aires, as well as visit at least a few of Argentina’s other most famous attractions.

 With ten days to two weeks, you will have time to take in more sights and places, and perhaps explore the best destination in Argentina you like the most.
+Still wondering how long to stay in Argentina?
+Check out our suggestions below.

 With one week or less at your disposal, you may not be able to see a lot of Argentina, but you can experience the rich culture of Buenos Aires and its surrounding towns to the fullest.
 Start off exploring the highlights of Buenos Aires for a day or two.
 If you have some time to spare, it is well worth taking a guided tour of Tetro Colón when in the vicinity.
 Don’t forget to head down to the colorful neighborhood of La Boca.
 You definitely cannot be in the city and not see a Tango show.
 Better yet, take a class!
 The chances of you becoming a pro in a few hours’ session are slim, but it is a worthwhile cultural experience.